 An apartment is not a sealed system.
 It is a space that exchanges air, people, packages, laundry, and incidental contact with the building’s shared infrastructure on a continuous basis.
 Every person who enters your apartment is a potential parasite vector.
 Every gap in your window screen is a mosquito entry point.
 Every shared laundry room, hallway carpet, and elevator is a surface that other animals — including flea-carrying dogs — have contacted.

-The question of do indoor cats need flea treatment is not really about whether your cat goes outside.
-It is about whether parasites can come inside — and the answer to that question is unambiguously yes.
+The question of do indoor cats need flea treatment is not only about whether your cat goes outside.
+It is also about whether fleas, mosquitoes, or parasite eggs can come inside — and in real homes, that exposure is possible.

-Parasite control is as clinically important as the core vaccines we have detailed in our feline infectious disease prevention guide — because the pathological consequences of untreated parasite infestation range from mild skin irritation to life-threatening systemic disease.
+Parasite control belongs in the same preventive-care conversation as vaccines, annual exams, and routine screening.
+For the vaccine side of that plan, read our indoor cat vaccination schedule. — because the pathological consequences of untreated parasite infestation range from mild skin irritation to life-threatening systemic disease.

 The year-round apartment advantage for fleas: